tesla/book-tycho/en/01-introduction/01-chapter1.md

 # Being a good repository host

-Now that you have created a repository, it worth understanding the responsibilities associated with it.
-Indeed, by making your repository available to others, you are providing them something that they can start using in their products be it at build time or install time.
+Now that you have created a repository, it is worth understanding the responsibilities associated with it.
+Indeed, by making your repository available to others, you are providing them something that they can start using in their products be, it at build time or install time.
 As such, changing the URL of your repository or removing content once it has been made widely available can have unforeseen consequences like breaking builds or preventing applications to install.
 To mitigate these